Telemedicine for Virtual Headache Visits

-The doctor or nurse practitioner will then log in to talk to you, face-to-face.
+The doctor, nurse practitioner or physician assistant will then log in to talk to you, face-to-face.
 The visit will be just like the in-person visits.
 At the end of the visit, the RN will then go over any necessary teaching and your next appointment will be scheduled.
 At the end of the session, we will electronically send your prescriptions as well as requests for any testing which might be needed.

 Why virtual visits?

 We understand the need to follow patients closely when managing complex neurological problems and we understand the inconvenience and expense incurred by our patients coming to see us from outside of the Greater Lansing area.
 For this reason we initiated a system which allows secure, encrypted virtual video visits, in compliance with HIPAA patient privacy requirements.